-Click here if you wish to visit the Shatterhand description page for screenshots, guides, and more information.
+Click here to visit the Shatterhand (NES) Home Page for more information.

 Score: A- (9.2/10)

 So what do you get when you take elements from NES classics like Mega Man, Batman, and Ninja Gaiden and mix them into one big bowl of awesome sauce?
 Shatterhand, that’s what.
 This somewhat obscure title is one of the best games I’ve played since I started doing reviews.
 The only thing holding this game back from being of the same caliber as Super Mario Bros. or Legend of Zelda is that it is rather short, consisting of eight stages and the story is rather lacking.
 Even, so, the bottom line I set for a game review is based upon how much I enjoyed the title and I had a blast playing this one.